SeaGL/seagl.github.io/get_involved.md

 The volunteer work needed to put SeaGL together is roughly organized into the following committees.
 Specific skill gaps will be added as they are identified.

-### Attendee Experience
-Focusing on attendee matters and prioritizing the SeaGL community.
+- **Attendee Experience**: Focusing on attendee matters and prioritizing the SeaGL community.

-### CoC (Code of Conduct)
-Making sure the policies and protocols in place keep SeaGL a safe space.
+- **CoC (Code of Conduct)**: Making sure the policies and protocols in place keep SeaGL a safe space.

-### Finance
-Keeping an eye on the SeaGL books and issuing reimbursements.
+- **Finance**: Keeping an eye on the SeaGL books and issuing reimbursements.

-### IDEA (Inclusivity, Diversity, Equity, Accessibility)
-Promoting inclusion, diversity, equity, and access at SeaGL and beyond.
+- **IDEA**: Promoting inclusion, diversity, equity, and access at SeaGL and beyond.

-### Partnerships
-Connecting SeaGL with other groups, organizations, and sponsors.
+- **Partnerships**: Connecting SeaGL with other groups, organizations, and sponsors.

-### Programming & Flow
-Packing the SeaGL program with amazing content.
+- **Programming & Flow**: Packing the SeaGL program with amazing content.

-### Promotion & Outreach
-Spreading the word about SeaGL world wide.
+- **Promotion & Outreach**: Spreading the word about SeaGL world wide.

-### SRE/Technical
-Central nest for SeaGL technical operations.
+- **SRE/Technical**: Central nest for SeaGL technical operations.

-### Volunteers
-Keeping the SeaGL staff happy and recruiting new volunteers to the flock.
+- **Volunteers**: Keeping the SeaGL staff happy and recruiting new volunteers to the flock.

 ## Sponsors and Non-Profit Exhibitors